system76/docs/_articles/open-firmware-systems.md

 ---
 layout: article
-title: System76 Open Firmware models
+title: System76 Open Firmware Models
 description: >
   List of our systems that run our Open Firmware and Open EC
 keywords: